 Step 3: Provide a Copy of the Notice of Adjudication to ODACC

 Section 18.(2) of Ontario Regulation 306/18 states:

 18.(2) The contractor shall, as soon as possible after giving the last of the notices of consolidation under subsection (1), provide a copy of the notice in electronic format to the Authority.
 O. Reg.
 109/19, s.
 10.

 To provide a Notice of Consolidation to ODACC, a Contractor should send it via email to firstname.lastname@example.org.
-Within two business days after ODACC receives a Notice of Consolidation, ODACC will create a new consolidated case in ODACC’s Custom System and invite all the Parties to the consolidated case.
+Within two business days after ODACC receives a Notice of Consolidation, ODACC will create a new (consolidated) adjudication in ODACC’s Custom System and invite all the Parties.